-- 1. Public Works continues to work toward the development of a Triple Bottom Line Cost/Benefit Tool as it continues to lead integrated efforts to address regional and community drainage needs. - 2.
-Public Works advanced the development of the Los Angeles River Master Plan Update (LARMP) and is preparing a California Environmental Quality Act (CEQA) Programmatic Environmental Impact Report (PEIR).
-The public draft of the Plan and PEIR are expected to be available for public review in August 2020. - 3.
+- 1. Public Works continues to work toward the development of a pilot Triple Bottom Line Cost/Benefit Tool as we continue to lead integrated efforts to address regional and community drainage needs. - 2.
+Public Works advanced the development of the 2020 Los Angeles River Master Plan Update (LARMP) and is preparing a California Environmental Quality Act (CEQA) Program Environmental Impact Report (PEIR).
+The CEQA Notice of Preparation was filed on July 7, 2020 and the Public Scoping Meeting was held virtually on July 29, 2020.
+The draft of the LARMP and PEIR will be released for public review in January 2021. - 3.
 In late 2019, the Los Angeles County Flood Control District entered into a public-private partnership agreement with The Ocean Cleanup, a Dutch nonprofit organization, to deploy a trash Interceptor at the mouth of Ballona Creek to enhance ongoing efforts to prevent debris from entering the ocean.
 Public Works is currently designing the anchoring system and coordinating with regulatory agencies to obtain the required permits.
-Securing an assembly/staging area for the Inceptor is being coordinated with the Los Angeles County Beaches & Harbors Department and The Ocean Cleanup.
-It was anticipated that the Interceptor will be deployed in the fall of 2020.
-However, the COVID-19 pandemic has caused delays in the manufacturing of the trash interceptor.
-Deployment of the Interceptor is now anticipated to occur prior to the 2021-22 storm season.
+Securing an assembly/staging area for the Inceptor is being coordinated with the Los Angeles County Department of Beaches & Harbors and The Ocean Cleanup.
+Public Works conducted a community engagement meeting on October 7, 2020 and launched a webpage to keep the community up to date on our efforts.
+Deployment of the Interceptor is anticipated to occur prior to the 2021-22 storm season.